What is Automation Testing? - Everything You Need To Know

 6. Jenkins

 Jenkins is a leading open-source automation server that enables continuous integration and delivery (CI/CD) processes.
 It provides extensive automation capabilities for building, testing, and deploying software projects.
-Jenkins allows you to automate test execution, generate test reports, and integrate with other tools in your software development pipeline.
+Jenkins allows you to automate test execution, generate test reports, and integrate with other tools, such as ActiveCampaign, SendGrid, etc, in your marketing and software development pipeline.

 7. TestComplete